hazelweakly/hazelweakly.me/src/_talks/qcon-san-francisco-2023--understanding-platforms-what-they-are-why-they-work-when-to-use-them-how-to-build-them/index.md

 ## When to Platform?

-Platforms make sense when the benefits of reducing horizontal context more than offset the overhead of adding a vertical to the organization.
+Platforms make sense when the benefits of reducing horizontal context more than offset the overhead of adding a vertical to the organisation.

 $$
 \displaylines{\text{\# verticals in platform's scope} \\ \times \\